theCodingPhoenix/UserRegistration-MS/README.md

 # Limitations
-- Support for Unit testing pending<br/>
 - At the moment DB script is a text file within the project, this could be added to its own source control in order to avoid hassle of having to transfer the changes to the text file<br/>
+- Support for unit testing pending and more test cases can be added to validate passwords / duplicate emails.